 Most of our clients are returning to their workplaces in a very cautious manner.
-It may be helpful to ask your manager what precautions your employer has instituted.
+It may be helpful to ask your manager or a work comp lawyer on what precautions your employer has instituted.
 Most companies have been planning for a return to the workplace.
 Some have increased social distancing.
 Others are only inviting a certain percentage back to the workplace every two weeks.
 While others are offering staggered work hours.
 Some are also requiring masks and enhancing office cleaning practices.

 I consulted Trudy L. Good, Director of Good Havens, a clinical psychologist in the Boston area.
 Good shared some recommendations for helping reduce your anxiety.
 Some strategies to consider:

 - don’t work through breaks; instead take a break away from your desk, walk outside if possible

 - learn some stretching and chair yoga that you can do at your desk when you find you are physically tense or feeling restless

 - learn some deep breathing techniques; download a mindfulness app on your phone and use it if you find yourself getting anxious, agitated or overwhelmed

 - drink water throughout your work day; hydration keeps your brain functioning at its best